stebrech/accessible-pdf/_tutorials/image-as-block-element.md

 *   Microsoft Word 2013 for Windows
 *   Microsoft Word for Mac (at least up to version 15.33)

-### PAC 2 warning
+### PAC 3 warning

-> Possibly inappropriate use of a Figure structure element
+> Possibly inappropriate use of a “Figure” structure element

-### Failure Conditions of the Matterhorn Protocol
+### Failure Condition of the Matterhorn Protocol

 Not part of the Matterhorn protocol.